How Much Does a Clothes Dryer Cost?

 How Much Does It Cost to Install a Dryer?

-If you're simply moving your old dryer out and putting the new one in using the existing connections, the installation should cost around $50 to $75 per hour to cover the labor.
-If you have the installer move and dispose of your old dryer, it could add $80 to $150 to the price.
-For new dryer vents, you'll pay an extra $150 to $250.
+If you're simply moving your old dryer out and putting the new one in using the existing connections, the installation should cost around $100 to $300 (CAD 134 to CAD 403) to cover the labor.
+If you have the installer move and dispose of your old dryer, LawnStarter says it could add $50 to $150 (CAD 67 to CAD 202) to the price.
+For new dryer vents, you'll pay an extra $100 to $800 (CAD 134 to CAD 1,075), according to HomeGuide.

 If you're switching to a different power source or don't currently have a dryer in the home, you might need to hire a licensed contractor to prepare for the dryer.
 An electric dryer typically requires a 240-volt outlet with a special plug.
-If you don't have one, you'll pay $40 to $120 an hour for an electrician to install one and do other electrical work to accommodate the dryer.
+If you don't have one, HomeGuide says you'll pay $50 to $130 (CAD 67 to CAD 175) an hour for an electrician to install one and do other electrical work to accommodate the dryer.

 How Many Years Does a Dryer Last?